harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md

 Harness Helm chart includes Harness Platform components.
 You can add modules by editing the `override.yaml` file.

 <!-- PR-1002 -->
-The Platform component and below module is enabled by default:
+The Platform component and the module below is enabled by default:

 * Harness Continuous Deployment (CD) - Next Generation

-The below Harness modules can be enabled or disabled conditionally:
+The Harness modules below can be enabled or disabled conditionally:

 * Harness Continuous Integration (CI)
 * Harness Security Testing Orchestration (STO)